 @7:00 — Dr. Eilers talks about the most distant quasars we can observe at around 13B years ago.
 I wonder what is the density of quasars at more recent observation ages?

 @10:00 — We need to get redshift sorted out.
 Spacetime aether has a tendency to migrate to lowest stable energy state given the surroundings are also spacetime aether.
-As aether loses energy it’s temperature drops and each aether particle continues its inexorable expansion from a tight contracted/dilated state.
+As aether assemblies lose energy the Noether core continues its inexorable expansion from a tight contracted/dilated state.
 It is expansion, but it is expansion in place in a sense.
-All “Big Bang” expansionary processes are in opposition of one another in a steady state universe.
-Furthermore, we have particle rain, i.e., the precipitation of matter and contribution of aether to photons and neutrinos also serve to deplete spacetime aether.
-Modern era physicists do not yet understand how to perform point charge accounting and conservation in analysis of reactions.
+“Big Bang” expansionary processes are in opposition of one another in a steady state universe.
+Furthermore, we have particle rain, i.e., the precipitation of matter via Higgs pair production and the processes by which ultimately redshifted photons and neutrinos also join the spacetime aether.
+Modern era physicists do not yet understand how to perform point charge accounting, provenance, and conservation in analysis of reactions.

 Ok, so space is flat.
 The background is Euclidean.
 There is no general outward expansion of the ‘universe’.
 Forget all that.
-It’s more like every galaxy is outgassing spacetime aether and some stays local and some leaves the galaxy, but likewise each galaxy is traversed by photons and neutrinos, some that stay for a while, either due to collision or if they finally redshift enough to become massy and slow and get captured.
+It’s more like every galaxy is outgassing spacetime aether (or other assemblies ultimately destined to join the aether) and some stays local and some leaves the galaxy, but likewise each galaxy is traversed by photons and neutrinos, some that stay for a while, either due to collision or if they finally redshift enough to become massy and slow and get captured.

-How many galaxies will a high redshift photon’s pass through?
-What is this distribution for every photon emitting process?
+For the photons we observe, what has been their provenance, their path?
+How many galaxies have they passed through?
+What was the aether energy and expansion rate along the way?
+What are the differentials for every photon emitting process?
 It should be evident that the photon’s magic carpet ride through the aether is going up and down the energy gradients of the aether which would basically be similar in each galaxy depending on the clear path to our instrument.
 It should be up the energy slope and then down the energy slope and on to the next galaxy.
-I wonder if we have a way to model how many galaxies a photon from a given observation has passed through.
-Of course there’s special cases like gravitational leansing when the permittivity and the permeability of the aether refract each photon.
+Of course there are special cases like gravitational leansing when the permittivity and the permeability of the aether refract each photon.

 If there are quantized redshifts, i.e., in some number of h-bar units of angular momentum, then how are they implemented?
 Do they depend on the energy level of spacetime aether?
 Do they depend on the energy gradient of spacetime aether at a particular energy level?
 What else could it depend on?
 Let’s break it down to our best understanding of the model.

-- A tau dipole is an orbiting pair of immutable point charges
+- A dipole is an orbiting pair of immutable point charges

 - one electrino at -e/6 and one positrino at +e/6